-The undergraduate program in history is designed to provide students insight into the world in which they live and the forces and events that have helped to shape that world.
-In its broadest sense, the discipline of history offers a foundation for all other subjects and disciplines, and is essential to a liberal education.
-The discipline of history also teaches the student how to find important information about the past, how to analyze and evaluate that information, and how to communicate his or her findings in an intelligent and convincing manner.
-Majoring in history is an excellent preparation not only for teaching, research, and writing but also for decision-making in careers in business, government, law, and other professions.
-Majoring in history at AUM means the development of a strong background in the history and culture of the major peoples and nations of the world, readying the student for work in companies and governments with overseas operations.
+The undergraduate program in history is designed to give students insight into the world in which they live and the forces and events that helped shape that world.
+In its broadest sense, the discipline of history offers a foundation for all other subjects and disciplines and is essential to a liberal education.
+It also teaches students how to find important information about the past, analyze and evaluate that information and communicate their findings in an intelligent and convincing manner.
+Majoring in history is excellent preparation not only for teaching, research and writing but also for decision making in careers in business, government, law and other professions.
+At AUM, that means development of a strong background in the history and culture of the major peoples and nations of the world, readying the student for work in companies and governments with overseas operations.

-I. AUM Core Curriculum Requirements Semester Hours
+1. AOM Core Curriculum Requirements Semester Hours

-Area I. Written Composition (ENGL 1010 and ENGL 1020) 1 6
+Area I. Written Composition (ENGL 1010 and ENGL 1020)

 Area II.
-Humanities and Fine Arts 12
+Humanities and Fine Arts

 Literature Minimum of 6 semester hours

-Fine Arts 2 Minimum of 3 semester hours
+Fine Arts

 Humanities and Fine Arts Elective

 Area III.
 Natural Sciences and Mathematics

-Natural Sciences 3 Minimum of 8 semester hours
+Natural Sciences Minimum of 8 semester hours

-Mathematics 4 Minimum of 3 semester hours
+Mathematics Minimum of 3 semester hours

 Area IV.
-History, Social Sciences, and Behavioral Sciences 12
+History, Social Sciences and Behavioral Sciences

-History (HIST 1010, HIST 1020, HIST 2010, and HIST 2020)
+History (HIST 1010, HIST 1020, HIST 2010 and HIST 2020)

 Total Hours 41

-SCHOOL OF LIBERAL ARTS 153

-1 A grade of C or better must be earned in each class.
+A grade of C or better must be earned in each class.

-2 One mandatory fine arts course selected from the following: Art
+One mandatory fine arts course selected from the following: art appreciation or

-Appreciation or Art History, Music Appreciation or Music History,

-Theatre Appreciation or Theatre History.
+art history, music appreciation or music history, theatre appreciation or theatre

+history.

-3 Each course must include a lab.
+Each course must include a lab.

-4 MATH 1100 or above.
+MATH 1100 or above.

-II.
-Departmental Liberal Education Requirements
+П Departmental Liberal Education Requirements

-Philosophy 2000, 2010, or 3100 ;
+11. Philosophy 2000, 2010 or 3100

-Geography 2050 or 2150, or Anthropology 2110
+Geography 2050 or 2150 or Anthropology 2110

-Political Science 2020 3
+Political Science 2020

 A two-course sequence in one foreign language

-Two courses in English beyond the core requirement

-Total Hours 2.
+Total Hours 17

-III.
-Major Requirements
+Ш Major Requirements

-Two courses in fields other than European or United States history:
+111. Two courses in fields other than European or United States history:

-Latin America, Asia, Africa, 3000 level or above 5
+Latin America, Asia, Africa, 3000 level or above

-Two courses in European history, 3000 level or above 5
+Two courses in European history, 3000 level or above

-Two courses in American history, 3000 level or above -
+Two courses in American history, 3000 level or above

+One course in historiography

-One course in historiography ;
+One course in historiography

-One course in historical methods 3 ;
+One course in historical methods 3

-History Electives 2
+History Electives

-NC TE: From among the courses in history, two must be taken in fields
+NOTE: From among the courses in history, two must be taken in fields

-befo ore 1750, 3000 level or above.
-Must earn a C or better in historiography
+before 1750, 3000 level or above.
+Must earn a C or be etter in historiography

-and l historical methods.
+and historical methods.

-Total Hours 36 5
+Total Hours 36

 IV.
 Minor Requirements

 12 semester hours of courses at 2000 level

-and above from the same department
+and above from the same department Total Hours 12

-V. Free Electives Minimum Hours 9)
+V. Free Electives Minimum Hours 15

-Total Requirements 121 L
+Total Requirements 121